 A few of the key medications that can be used for the treatment of alcohol abuse include:

 Antabuse – The oldest medication for alcohol abuse, it blocks the metabolism of alcohol and acts as an aversive treatment, making consumption of alcohol- even one sip- an extremely unpleasant experience.
 Because of the intensity of the drug, Antabuse can work well as a family based approach that allows partner or family members to support the individual working towards overcoming alcohol addiction.

-Naltexone – helps to reduce cravings for alcohol and blocks the release of endorphins with drinking.
-The blockade of endorphins helps people to gain control over how many drinks they have and to not crave drinking at all.
-A research study called Combining Medications and Behavioral Interventions for Alcoholism (COMBINE) paid for by the National Institute on Alcohol Abuse and Alcoholism (and not a drug company) found that naltrexone was as effective as up to 20 sessions of alcohol counseling.
+Naltexone – Helps to reduce cravings for alcohol and blocks the release of endorphins with drinking.
+The blockade of endorphins helps keep individuals more aware of how many drinks they are consuming and quell the desire to drink at all.
+A research study called “Combining Medications and Behavioral Interventions for Alcoholism” (COMBINE), paid for by the National Institute on Alcohol Abuse and Alcoholism, found that naltrexone was as effective as up to 20 sessions of alcohol counseling.

 Campral – Can be used as a treatment for those already abstaining from alcohol use by stabilizing natural balance of neurotransmitters in the brain.
 It’s effectiveness is contingent upon alcohol abstinence and psychotherapy (group or individual), and due to the severity of side effects that some experience, it is a less popular choice among psychiatrists.